It is an honor to participate in your care. Your health, safety, and comfort are paramount to us.

 Yes.
 Any surgical treatment, including Mohs surgery, creates a scar.
 A scar is the body’s natural way of healing after an injury.
 We will do our absolute best to minimize scarring.
 The length of the final scar is often greater than patients expect, because skin reconstructions are typically 3 times longer than the surgical defect size to eliminate puckering of the skin that occurs during closure.
 Your scar will soften and fade for several months after surgery, so please be patient as your body heals.
 You can greatly reduce the risk of suboptimal scarring by carefully following our pre- and post-operative instructions, especially with regards to avoidance of alcohol and tobacco consumption in the peri-operative period.
 Meticulous wound care and minimizing strenuous activities are also very important.

 Yes.
 After surgery, we ask that you return home and rest for the remainder of the day.
 Patients can usually shower after 1 to 2 days, but you should avoid swimming in a public pool, lake, or ocean for at least 2-3 weeks.
-Lighter activities and going for a walk are usually OK after 1 to 2 days, but it is important to limit strenuous physical activities, including golf, exercise, tennis, cycling, and yoga / Pilates, for 2 weeks to allow the wound to develop sufficient strength before being subjected to stretching and tension.
+Lighter activities and going for a walk are usually OK after 1 to 2 days, but it is important to limit strenuous physical activities, including golf, exercise, tennis, cycling, and yoga / Pilates, for 2 to 3 weeks to allow the wound to develop sufficient strength before being subjected to stretching and tension.
 This is very important to achieve the best possible cosmetic result which we believe is as important as curing your cancer.

 The majority of Mohs surgeons and dermatopathologists believe that permanent (formalin-fixed) tissue sections allow more accurate margin analysis for melanoma than Mohs frozen sections, even if additional MART-1 immunostaining is done.
 This is not an issue for basal and squamous cell carcinomas, where frozen sections are universally accepted and allow more efficient, same day analysis.
 Therefore, we follow current NCCN surgical margin guidelines which state "the gold standard for histologic assessment of excised melanoma is use of permanent sections".
 Our specimens are evaluated within 24 - 48 hours by a board-certified dermatopathologist.
 NCCN guidelines also suggest that the surgeon consider delaying closure of melanoma excisions until margin analysis has been completed if a flap or graft may be required.
 This means that some melanoma surgeries may require 2 or more visits to ensure maximum accuracy.